Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 Firstly in Fig.~\ref{fig:TNG50_temperature_poster} we show the gas temperature maps of 16 TNG50 jellyfish at $z=0$.
 Each image is $(40\times R_{\rm half,\star})^3$ in size and depth, with $100\times 100$ pixels ($\sim$~kpc sized pixels) in the same orientation as the jellyfish were posted to Zooniverse (i.e., random and along the $z$-axis).
 We measure the mass-weighted-average temperature map of all (FoF i.e. ambient) gas within the cube, and overplot the jellyfish (i.e. gravitationally-bound) gas.
 In each image, the jellyfish tails' temperature matches, or is at a similar temperature of, the ISM gas, which we roughly denote as the gas enclosed by the white circles of radius $2\times R_{\rm half,\star}$.
 In some cases, a bow shock is also present, which appears as a stark contrast in temperature in the opposite direction of the tails \citep[e.g., top left; see also other manifestations of bow shocks in front of TNG100 jellyfish galaxies in fig.~10 of][]{Yun2019}.

 Fig.~\ref{fig:TNG50_metallicity_poster} showcases the metallicity maps for the same 16 TNG50 jellyfish galaxies.
 Generally, the metallicity of the jellyfish tails is similar to that of the main body of the galaxy (the jellyfish head).
-However, in some cases (e.g., top right), the jellyfish tails have lower metallicities than the stellar bodies, which is consistent with some observations and idealized simulations suggesting that a portion of the stripped ISM mixes with the surrounding medium \citep[e.g.,][]{Franchetto2021,Choi2022,Lee2022}.
 Unlike the temperature, the metallicity of the background halo gas is not always so distinct from the jellyfish (e.g., bottom right), as it depends on the satellite-to-host mass ratio.

-These images exemplify that, at least at the time when a RPS tail is identifiable in gas column density, the physical properties of the gas in the tails are mostly similar to those in the ISM in the main body of the satellite galaxy undergoing RPS.
+These images exemplify that, at the time when a RPS tail is identifiable in gas column density, the physical properties of the gas in the tails are similar to those in the ISM in the main body of the satellite galaxy undergoing RPS.
 The tail gas is cold and is typically as metal enriched as the jellyfish head.

-Furthermore, we have checked that, at the time of infall, $\approx 75~(60)$~per~cent of the gravitationally-bound gas mass is cold for jellyfish galaxies with stellar masses at infall of $\mstarsat(\tau_0) = 10^{8-9}~(10^{9-10})~\msun$.
+Furthermore, we have checked that, at the time of infall, $\approx75~(60)$~per~cent of the gravitationally-bound gas mass is cold for jellyfish galaxies with stellar masses at infall of $\mstarsat(\tau_0) = 10^{8-9}~(10^{9-10})~\msun$.

 As a note, this ISM-origin of the RPS'ed gas does not preclude the jellyfish tails to reveal themselves across a wide range of wavelengths (see \S~{\ref{sec:intro} for references).
 Namely, although the bulk of the tail gas is cold or cool according to TNG50, it can also manifest itself in e.g. soft X-ray \cite[see fig.~12 from][for a mock 100~ks exposure from the Line Emission Mapper for an example TNG100 jellyfish galaxy in the soft X-ray continuum and at the OVII f line]{Kraft2022}.